AlanC5/Countdown-Chrome-Extension/README.md

 - Awesome Fonts

-The code is rather sloppy and not optimized.

 The user experience needs to be improved in several ways.
 - Notify users when countdown mode changes, multiple people have voiced confusion concerning the lack of labels
 - Users are unaware that they can change the "icon" for their goal and ambition